UND-ARC/research/Documents/Avionics/stripe-test/raspi-before-after.md

 - A minor clicking sound mirroring the frequency of the flashing power indicator light.
 - When issued a soft shutdown, the Pi's status lights indicate power ON and disk read OFF.
 No flashing/clicking.
 - A 128GB FAT32-formatted flash drive was tested on all 4 USB ports and was not visible to any user on the Pi.
+- USB multimeter on the power supply shows occasional drops in voltage, from the normal 5.14V down to about 4.96.
+While within the range, immediately after the voltage returns to normal the current spikes to almost 2 amps (well above the idling 0.27-0.35).

 ### General status